azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    - RunbookCoreSetup.ps1: Responsible to install AzSK module
    - RunbookScanAgent.ps1: Performs CA scans and export results to storage account

    If you open RunbookScanAgent and search for the scan command text Get-AzSKAzureServicesSecurityStatus and Get-AzSKSubscriptionSecurityStatus, you will find it is scanning for all controls excluding "OwnerAccess" control.
-This is due to limited (reader) permission on subscription.
+This is due to the CA SPN having limited (reader) permissions on the subscription.
-   To make baseline scan append filter _-UseBaselineControls_ parameter to commands
+   To make CA scan only thr baseline controls, append parameter '-UseBaselineControls' to these scan commands.

-   Follow the same steps to publish this files to org policy store.
+   Follow the same steps as earlier to publish these files to org policy server.

-   After policy update, CA will start scanning only baseline controls.
+   After policy update, CA will start scanning only the baseline controls.

    ### Scanning admin and graph access controls using CA
    Coming soon